 3. Kayak around the Old Town

-Explore caves, hidden beach coves and be sure to bring a snorkel.
+One of the best things to do in Dubrovnik is to explore the many caves and hidden beach coves.
+Be sure to bring a snorkel though to make the most of the clear waters.
 Kayaks can be hired from several places around the city and prices vary seasonally.

 4. Spend a day on Lokrum Island

 600 meters from Dubrovnik’s coastline is the nature reserve of Lokrum Island.
 The unhurried beauty & forest pools attract locals and tourists alike.
 The small islet is packed with remarkable flora and fauna including olive trees and Cypress, offering a shaded & peaceful respite from the city.
 There are also botanical gardens and a Benedictine monastery on the island.
 The island can be reached by kayak or a short 10-minute ferry.
 There are a few small cafes with basic refreshments, but we recommend taking water and refreshments.

 5. Swim in the cool Adriatic waters

 From sand and shingle to rocky platforms, Croatians love swimming and bathing.
 For the best swimming spots read our beaches in Dubrovnik section of this post.

 6. Indulge in the delicious local cuisine & remarkable wines

 When visiting Dubrovnik there is a plethora of local delights to try including Croatian pizza, candied orange peel, black risotto & locally grown figs, to name a few… Where wine is concerned, Croatia’s fragrant reds are waiting to be tried.

 Skip to – Places to eat in Dubrovnik